alpshq/statamic-cache-evader/README.md

 <!-- /statamic:hide -->

-This Addon provides various simple ways to serve uncached content and makes it possible to use Statamic forms on cached pages.
+This Addon provides various simple ways to serve **uncached content** on **cached pages** and makes it possible to use Statamic forms on cached pages.

 ## What you can do

-- Serve whole uncached pages based on an HTTP GET parameter
+- Serve whole uncached pages based on an HTTP GET parameter -- See: **Usage: Cache evading based on HTTP GET parameter**
-- Use Statamic forms on cached pages
+- Use Statamic forms on cached pages -- See: **Usage: Forms**
-- **NEW**: Inject uncached partials as part of cached pages
+- **NEW**: Inject uncached partials as part of cached pages -- See: **Usage: Inject uncached partials as part of cached pages**

 ## Support